The Molecular Symphony: How Traditional Plant Medicines Orchestrate Healing Beyond Isolated Compounds

 The pharmaceutical model assumes that more targeted equals more effective.
 Find the active compound, isolate it, synthesize it, and patent it.
 This approach has given us life-saving medications, but it fundamentally misunderstands how plants heal.

-But eugenol alone doesn't explain tulsi's remarkable clinical effects.
+But eugenol alone doesn't explain tulsi's remarkable therapeutic effects.
 The plant contains over 50 identified compounds working in concert: rosmarinic acid modulating histamine release, ocimumosides A and B normalizing corticosterone levels, ursolic acid activating AMPK pathways, and apigenin binding to GABA-A receptors.
 Each compound amplifies and modulates the others in ways that synthetic chemistry cannot replicate.

 The Four Pathways of Plant Intelligence